-- Andrews, Cherbas, and Moczek study the genomics of hormone actions during development.
+- Cherbas, Moczek, and Rosvall study the genomics of hormone actions during development.

-- Demas, Goodson, Heiman, Ketterson, Novotny, Sanders, Sengelaub, Suthers, and Smith study the roles of hormones in mediating developmental and adult plasticity in reproductive behavior, including that of humans.
+- Demas, Goodson, Heiman, Ketterson, Novotny, Sanders, Sengelaub, Suthers, Smith, and Vitzthum study the roles of hormones in mediating developmental and adult plasticity in fertility and reproductive behavior, including that of humans.

-- Goodson, Ketterson, Martins, Moczek, Suthers, and Smith and Wade employ a comparative approach to the evolution of hormone-mediated sexual dimorphism.
+- Goodson, Ketterson, Martins, Moczek, Suthers, Smith, and Wade employ a comparative approach to the evolution of hormone-mediated sexual dimorphism.